AriFordsham/GHCWiki/safe-haskell.md

   - If a module M is Trustworthy then we handle it differently when linking than compiling:

     - At both link time and compile time M itself must be in a trusted package.
-    - At compile time we check each of M's safe imports are indeed safe or trustworthy.
+    - At compile time we check each of M's safe imports are indeed safe or trustworthy and that all trustworthy imports reside in the current set of trusted packages.
     - At link time we don't check that M's safe imports are still considered safe or trustworthy.
 The reasoning behind this is that at compile time we had a guarantee that any modules marked Trustworthy did indeed reside in a package P that was trusted.
 If at link time some of M's safe imports that are marked Trustworthy now reside in a package marked untrusted this is because the client C changed the package trust.
 Since C is the one guaranteeing trustworthy modules we believe its fine to not fail.
     - Guaranteeing trustworthy at link time wouldn't be too hard, it would just require we also record in the interface file format for modules marked as trustworthy, which of their dependencies were safe imports.